 Carpenter Jeff Perry saw a problem that needed fixing.
-He’d be buying white oak at the lumberyard for a lot of cash, and then witness big oak trees throughout the city being mulched up when they had expired.
+He’d be buying white oak at the lumberyard for a lot of cash, and then witness big oak trees throughout the city being mulched up when they had lived out their lifespan.
 He was perplexed.
 Just because a beautiful tree expires as a living specimen, doesn’t mean it’s not useful anymore.

 And so, Angel City Lumber was born.
 The company specializes in urban lumber from downed Los Angeles trees, and operates out of a 10,000 square foot warehouse in the Boyle Heights neighborhood of Los Angeles.
 They recover between 15 to 30 trees a month—a lot of eucalyptus, cedar, oak, ash, and pine—and then mill, kiln-dry and sell them off a second life as something beautiful.
 “Utilizing salvaged lumber should be a standard for urban planning,” says partner Brady Zaitoon, “Transparency is the new sustainability.”

 “We’re like a bridge,” says Zaitoon.
 “We process raw materials into usable lumber.
 We specialize in urban lumber—people’s backyards and places like that.
 We give the design community an opportunity to reuse wood in Los Angeles after its living usefulness has expired.”